hellojwilde/hellojwilde.github.io/_drafts/gossamer.md

 About the login step: When you pick an experiment, you're picking it for all of your devices logged in via that account.

 This makes cross-device feature testing a bit easier.
 Suppose you have a feature you want to test on different form factors because the feature is responsive to screen dimensions or input methods.
-Or suppose you're building a task continuity feature.
+Or suppose you're building a task continuity feature that you need to test on multiple devices.
 Having the same experiment running on all the devices of your account makes this testing much easier.

 It also enables us to have a remote one-click escape hatch in case something breaks in the experiment you're running.
 (It happens to the best developers!)